Haseeb-Qureshi/cs-fundamentals/scalability-and-memory.md

 ## Hosted by the JavaScript NY Meetup.

-#### Will add more info later.
-For now, clone this repo and complete the exercises contained herein!
+#### Will add more links later.
+For now, clone this repo and [complete the exercises](./scalability-and-memory/) following along with the presentation.